fire1ce/3os.org/docs/development/python/supervisor.md

 # Supervisor Python Processes Management

 Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
-[Offical Supervisord Docs][supervisord-docs-url]{target=\_blank}.
+[Official Supervisord Docs][supervisord-docs-url]{target=\_blank}.

 Example of Supervisord Web UI listening on localhost:9999